jamesnh27/James_onest-portal-proj/README.md

 ## Installation
 Follow the steps to get the project running on your local machine:
-1) Clone the repository to your local machine:
+1) Clone the repository to your local machine.
+Please ensure to change directory into the project file

 ```
 git clone https://github.com/jamesnh27/James_onest-portal-proj.git